phu0ngng/nccl/doc/source/usage/bufferreg.rst

 For convenience, NCCL provides `ncclMemAlloc` function to help users to allocate buffers through VMM API, which can be used for NCCL registration later.
 It is only designed for NCCL so that it is not recommended to use `ncclMemAlloc` allocated buffers everywhere in the applications.

-For advanced users, if you want to create your own memory allocator for NVLS buffer registration, the allocator needs to satisfy the following requirements:
+For advanced users, if you want to create your own memory allocator for NVLS UB, the allocated buffer of the allocator needs to satisfy the following requirements:

  * Allocate buffer with shared flag `CU_MEM_HANDLE_TYPE_POSIX_FILE_DESCRIPTOR` and also `CU_MEM_HANDLE_TYPE_FABRIC` on GPUs where it's supported.
- * Buffer size is multiple of multicast recommended granularity (i.e. cuMulticastGetGranularity(..., `CU_MULTICAST_GRANULARITY_RECOMMENDED`))
+ * Buffer physical memory size is multiple of CUMEM recommended granularity (i.e. cuMemGetAllocationGranularity(..., `CU_MEM_ALLOC_GRANULARITY_RECOMMENDED``))
- * Buffer head address is at least aligned to multicast minimal granularity (i.e. cuMulticastGetGranularity(..., `CU_MULTICAST_GRANULARITY_MINIMUM`))
+ * Buffer virtual head address is at least aligned to CUMEM recommended granularity and size is multiple of CUMEM recommended granularity.

-For general buffer registration, the allocator needs to satisfy the following requirements:
+For general buffer registration with VMM API, the allocator needs to satisfy the same requirements as NVLS UB allocators.

- * Allocate buffer with shared flag `CU_MEM_HANDLE_TYPE_POSIX_FILE_DESCRIPTOR` and also `CU_MEM_HANDLE_TYPE_FABRIC` on GPUs where it's supported.